ivan-hc/AM/README.md

 - To remove an application instead, run the "remove" script (with "`sudo`" if you are an "AM" user).

 __________________________________________________________________________
-### How to downgrade an installed app to a previous version
+### Downgrade an installed app to a previous version
 Use the `--rollback` option or `downgrade` in this way:
 ```
 am --rollback ${PROGRAM}